elebow/efictopub/README.md

 efictopub is a tool for downloading amateur fiction from the web and generating EPUB files.

+This package provides the CLI tool `efictopub` and the Python module `efictopub`.

 ## What are the features though

 * Supports multiple fetching strategies, for numerous sites: